What Compassion Is

 WHAT COMPASSION IS NOT

-Compassion, in my view, is neither empathy nor sympathy, but requires both.
+Compassion is neither empathy nor sympathy, but requires both.
 Empathy involves responding to another person’s emotions with emotions that are similar.
 Sympathy entails feeling regret for another person’s suffering.
 Compassion, on the other hand, is caring about another person’s happiness as if it were your own.
+(For example, even more than empathy and sympathy, what we want from our doctors is compassion.)
 The challenge with this definition, however, is how easily it causes us to mistakenly infer that compassion therefore means:

 - Giving people what they want.
 Which is what I used to think—but only because I would routinely find myself practically incapacitated by the thought of disappointing anyone.
 And though giving people what they want does make them happy, it does so only transiently and usually leaves them unimproved, denying them the motivation to take on growth producing challenges.
-Also, people quite often want what isn’t good for them (the child who wants to watch television instead of doing homework, the gambler who wants to bet his life savings, the alcoholic who wants to drink).
+Also, people quite often want what isn’t good for them (think of the child who wants to watch television instead of doing homework, the gambler who wants to bet his life savings, the alcoholic who wants to drink).
 If our aim is to help others become happy we must apply our own judgment to the actions we’re asked to take on their behalf.
 Compassion without wisdom is dangerous.